Renaultivo/RenaultivoOS/README.md

 ## Tools and functionalities

+- [x] Verify boot disk and load kernel
 - [ ] Read and Write terminal data
-- [ ] Write and read disk
 - [ ] Load programs
 - [ ] Graphic mode for programs

-### This is a long time project, the focus here is to learn how to build and understand the fundamentals of old and modern operating systems.
+### This is a long time project, the focus here is to learn and understand how to build old and modern operating systems.